srpnsk/QuizRush/README.md

 # QuizRush
-**QuizRush** is a simple multiplayer quiz game for a local network.
-Players connect via the server’s IP and answer questions in real-time.
+**QuizRush** is a console-based multiplayer quiz game for a local network, written in C using TCP sockets and poll().
+Players connect to a server via IP address and answer questions in real time.

-## Download
+## 📥 Download
 Clone the repository or download the source files:
 ```sh
 git clone https://github.com/KkonepHuk/QuizRush
 cd QuizRush
 ```

-## Compilation
+## 🛠 Compilation
 Compile the server and client programs:
 ```sh
 gcc server.c -o s; gcc client.c -o c;
 ```
+>⚠️ Requires Linux or macOS (POSIX environment).
+>Uses BSD sockets and poll().

-## Running the Game
+## ▶️ Running the Game
 ### Server
 Run the server on one computer in the local network:
 ```sh